ChanningPing/Bottom-Up-and-Top-Down-Attention-for-Image-Captioning-using-efficientdet-pytorch/README.md

 download  caption annotation here : [annotation](http://visualgenome.org/static/data/dataset/attributes.json.zip)

-Also, when you get a bottom-up-features, you will not cover all of the classes, but 1600 classes, which you refer to the original github of paperd.
+Also, when you get a bottom-up-features, you will not cover all of the classes, but 1600 classes, which you refer to the original github of paper.

+## encoder : get 10 features (originally 36 features in paper)
+In the original paper, 36 features were extracted and attention was paid to.
+However, I had a limit of gpu, so I shortened it to 10, but there was no big difference between 36 and performance.
+Intuitively, 36 objects are not needed to create a single caption, so I think it would be okay to use 10 objects.